s-shailja/shailja.github.io/index.md

 ## Research Interest
-I am passionate about research on image processing especially biomedical image processing.
+I am passionate about research on image processing especially biomedical image analysis.
 My current research work focuses on brain tumor segmentation and cell segmentation.

 <!-- At University of Pittsburgh Medical Center (UPMC), I worked on automated image segmentation and its analysis using high resolution ultrasound imaging.
 I worked in the Visualization and Image Analysis [(VIA) Laboratory](http://www.vialab.org/main/Home/People.html) with Prof. George Stetten.
 We demonstrated a novel and intuitive method using an improvement of Descending Variance Graphs (DVG) for automated segmentation of neurological structures.